 PULP AND PAPER — Demand for pulp and paper products varied during the quarter.
 The benchmark NBSK (northern bleached softwood kraft) pulp price index fell 3.1% for the quarter and while finishing 36.6% above year-ago levels.
 U.S. newsprint (27.7 lb.) prices rose 3.3% over the quarter but ended the quarter 7.1% below last September.
 Boxboard prices remained consistent quarter over quarter but are 4.1% below last year’s level.

 TRANSACTIONS — The biggest news of the second quarter was Weyerhaeuser’s announcement that it was acquiring 70,900 acres of timberland in Alabama from a private seller for $196 million.
 The transaction will leave Weyerhaeuser $225 million shy of its target to grow the timberland portfolio by $1 billion by the end of 2025.
-The only other major transaction in the third quarter was Salm Schulenburg’s purchase of 22,300 acres in Washington from Nuveen for $155 million.
-Trading at nearly $7,000/acre, this transaction executed on the upper end of value ranges in the Pacific Northwest.
+The purchase by Salm Schulenburg of 22,300 acres in Washington from Nuveen for $155 million was another notable transaction;. trading at nearly $7,000/acre, this transaction executed on the upper end of value ranges in the Pacific Northwest.

 TRANSACTIONS IN PROGRESS — All eyes are on the Pacific Northwest, as several offerings linger on the market.
-The largest is 115,000 acres from Rayonier in western Washington, the latest offering in Rayonier’s plan to divest $1 billion worth of timberland.
-Investors closely monitor other offerings in Washington and Oregon from Campbell Global, BTG, and Manulife.
-Very few deals are coming to the market in the South, but a couple offerings are receiving bids early in the fourth quarter.
-Deal flow remains muted in 2024, with total transaction value of just over $1 billion compared to $2.2 billion in 2023.
+The largest is 115,000 acres from Rayonier in western Washington, the latest offering in Rayonier’s plan to divest $1 billion of timberland.
+Investors closely monitor other offerings in Washington and Oregon from Campbell Global, BTG Pactual, and Manulife.
+Few Southern deals are coming to the market, but a couple offerings will take bids early in the fourth quarter.
+Deal flow remains muted in 2024, with total transactions just over $1 billion compared to $2.2 billion in 2023.

-In New Zealand, log prices continue to struggle with export A grade logs holding flat at $113NZD/m3 during August and September (latest data available).
-This weakness continued to be driven by China’s struggles in the housing sector where current unsold stock takes a significant amount of time to be absorbed by markets.
-Small signs of positive news in Chinese demand are evident for higher quality logs used in furniture and packaging rather than construction.
+In New Zealand, log prices continue to struggle with export A grade logs holding flat at $113NZD/m3 during August and September.
+This weakness continued to be driven by China’s struggling housing sector where current unsold stock takes a significant amount of time to be absorbed by markets.
+Small signs of positive news in Chinese demand are evident for higher-quality logs.

-The Australian domestic housing market, a key driver of Australian forest products demand, experienced a year over year decrease in new dwelling approvals in August (latest data available) at 166,2233 approvals which is down 3.3% from the previous period.
+The Australian domestic housing market, a key driver of Australian forest products demand, experienced a year-over-year decrease in new dwelling approvals in August (latest data available) at 166,233 approvals which is down 3.3% from the previous period.
 Monthly approvals in August of 13,991 indicated a drop of 4.0% when compared to July.
 Annual approvals still remain substantially below the 240,000 per year target set by the government.

 CHILE — Economic activity in Chile grew by 1.6% in the second quarter (latest data available), with an annual inflation rate in August of 4.7% (last twelve months).
 Although banking interest rates have decreased from 5.75% to 5.5%, credit demand remains weak, particularly for business investments, due to restrictive supply conditions and heightened risk perception.
 The reduced depth of the capital markets, following pension fund withdrawals, has impacted long-term financing, and higher interest rates have increased the cost of corporate and mortgage financing.

 BRAZIL — During the third quarter of 2024, the Brazilian economy continued to show greater dynamism than expected with economic and labor indicators trending positively.
-Brazil’s unemployment rate averaged 6.6% across three rolling months, ending in August (latest data available) which is the lowest figure since 2014.
+Brazil’s unemployment rate averaged 6.6% across three rolling months, ending in August (latest data available), which is the lowest since 2014.
 During the quarter, Brazil’s COPOM (Monetary Policy Committee) increased the reference interest rate by 25 basis points to 10.75%.
-Rolling twelve-month inflation rate was recorded at 4.42% during September (latest data available).
-The BRL appreciated during the third quarter from 5.558 to 5.448 by the end of the quarter.
+The rolling twelve-month inflation rate was recorded at 4.42% during September.
+The BRL appreciated during the third quarter from 5.558 to 5.448 on the USD by the end of the quarter.

 HOUSING — U.S. housing starts increased 9.6% in August to a seasonally adjusted annual rate of 1.36 million units.
 The slowdown seen over prior months pushed the number of housing units under construction down 11% year-on-year in August, primarily driven by the multi-family segment.